 We always have the needed skills and personnel available and speed your cloud migration significantly, reducing friction and risk.

-We might be in an organization on Monday and work with their own set of business drivers and political obstacles to mature their security program – and on Tuesday, it could be a completely different organization, in a different vertical with different business needs and requirements, and it is challenging, but on the other side by overcoming different challenges we add to the whole team’s experience – and all our customers get to benefit from that.
+On Tuesday, it could be a completely different organization, in a different vertical with different business needs and requirements, and it is challenging.
+By overcoming various challenges, we add to the whole team’s experience – and all our customers get to benefit from that.

-Can a company outsource its complete set of security needs to a third party?
+Can a company outsource all of its security needs to a third party?

 It’s important to understand that you can’t do everything at once.
 You need to identify the number 1 priority, which will bring the most impact quickly in improving the organization’s security.

-No company out there can offer a full set of managed security services unless the client, in general, outsources most of their processes – their whole IT organization – to a third party.
+No company out there can offer a complete set of managed security services unless the client, in general, outsources most of their processes – their whole IT organization – to a third party.

-If there is onsite infrastructure, someone, even if it is a member of the IT department, must be on-site and take care of things as instructed by our virtual CISO team.
+If there is on-site infrastructure, someone, even a member of the IT department, must take care of things as instructed by our virtual CISO team.

-Having a part-time CISO is even worse than hiring a CISO.
-Hiring someone full-time means you pay one salary to the headhunter or recruiter/recruitment agency, and you need to train the person in the specifics of your company.
+Having a part-time CISO with our service is better than having a full-time CISO because you get guaranteed service levels and defenses.
+Hiring full-time means you pay one salary to the headhunter or recruiter/recruitment agency, and you need to train the person in the specifics of your company.
 That training period usually lasts between a few weeks to a few months, depending on its side and the CISO skills.

 When you have a CISO-as-a-Service contract with us, it clearly defines the Key Performance Indicators (KPIs) and objectives.
-Our invoicing depends on those to be performed at or above the target, agreed and approved by the customer before each invoice is issued.
+Our invoicing depends on the KPIs achieved, agreed and approved by you.

-Imagine if you had the ability to approve the work of your full-time or part-time CISO before each salary?
-Their performance would have been amazing, too!
+Imagine if you could approve the work of your full-time or part-time CISO before each salary?
 Unfortunately, no labor law in any country globally would allow that.
-But it allows it with a service contract with a company!
+But it will enable it with a service contract with a company!
+Their performance would have been excellent, too!